State Healthcare Transaction Notification Laws

 Key Takeaways

-Applies only to New Mexico hospitals.
+Applies only to New Mexico hospitals and some health care practices.1

 Parties must provide notice for a variety of transaction types involving covered entities, including: